Bachelor of Science Degree

 - See the Catalog descriptions of COM and ENG courses to find specific courses that satisfy this requirement.

 Specific requirements for CS majors include:

-- Minimum of three courses: one course shall be either Finite or Discrete Mathematics (MAT 115 or MAT 413) with a grade of C or better, one course in Calculus (not precalculus), and one course in either Linear Algebra or Statistics.
-CS majors are encouraged to take additional mathematics courses and should consider obtaining a minor in mathematics.
-CS majors who aspire to enter the CS Master’s Degree program or the CS BS/MS program shall take MAT 413.
+- Minimum of four courses: one course shall be either Finite or Discrete Mathematics (MAT 115 or MAT 413) with a grade of C or better, Calculus I (MAT 151), and at least two courses from the following list: Calculus II, Linear Algebra, Statistics, Numerical Methods, Probability, Number Theory, Geometry, Symbolic Logic, Mathematical Modeling, or Calculus III.
+Student who aspire to enter the CS Master’s Degree program shall take MAT 413.

 III.
 CS Program Requirements